westscotty/ece529_final_project/reports/time_keeping.md

   - Added code for drawing uniform plots
   - Added debugging code for evaluating metrics between image operations during intermediate steps

+- **2024-11-02**: Polished the shi-tomasi method a little more, and took a stab at implementing the optical flow portion of the lucas-kanade algorithm (4.5 hours)
+- **2024-11-04**: Devloped further the lucas-kanade method (openCV portion) and generated a video utilities file to use for generic functin calls.
+Ready to convert to implementing the lucas-kanade alg from scratch now that the wrapper for the results is flushed out.
+(3.75 hours)

 ## Testing
 - **2024-##-##**: TODO